cswilson90/tribo/README.md

 This will build the example blog and install it in `/srv/blog`.

-If you have your own blog already set up you should run the tribo command from that directory.
+If you have your own blog directory already set up you should run the tribo command from that directory.

 To view the blog you will then need to install and run a webserver.
 Below is an example nginx config to serve the site.